uwegeercken/datagenerator2/README.md

 For each field specified in the yaml configuration file one of the generators has to be defined by specifying a field type in the data configuration file.

-The type for each field can be one of following values:
+The type attribute for each field can be one of following values:
 - category
 - randomstring
 - randomlong